-In cases where colleagues or Internal Auditors discover fraud or misappropriation or have reasons to believe that one has occurred, the matter must be reported immediately to the Executive of Finance via email.
-The Executive of Finance will decide what further action needs to be taken and inform the CEO.
+In cases where colleagues or Internal Auditors discover fraud or misappropriation or have reasons to believe that one has occurred, the matter must be reported immediately to the Chief Financial Operations Officer via email.
+The Chief Financial Operations Officer will decide what further action needs to be taken and inform the CEO.
 Where required by Audit Code of Conduct the CEO will notify the Chair of the Audit Committee and/or funding bodies.

-Where identified the corporation must inform the chair of audit committee, external auditors and internal auditors (if applicable) as soon as practically possible.
+Where identified the corporation must inform the Chair of the Audit Committee, external auditors and internal auditors (if applicable) as soon as practically possible.
 ESFA must also be informed when the amounts are significant, that is exceeding £10,000 in value, as soon as possible.